davidrhoden/davidrhoden-basic-netlify/pages/about.md

 eleventyNavigation:
   key: About
   order: 0
-  tooltip: "A brief narrative about what I think I was put on the planet for, and some pictures of me that I anm not embarrassed about."
+  tooltip: "A brief narrative about what I think I was put on the planet for.
+With pictures."
 ---

 <div class="timeline-item">